michaelmaillot/aMSParis2023/README.md

 - Ensure that you are at the solution folder
 - in the command-line run:
   - **npm install**
-  - **gulp serve**
+  - **gulp serve** or **npm run serve** (spfx-fast-serve required)

 > Include any additional steps as needed.

 ## Features

 Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.
+Additional links [here](https://github.com/michaelmaillot/Events/tree/main/aMSParis2023).

+This extension illustrates some basic concepts around usage of Teams JS SDK latest version in M365 context (Teams / SharePoint / Outlook / M365 Portal)

 > Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
 More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.